CGNS/HDF5 - An HPC implementation#

 , the current file mapping permits the storage of fields of any number of dependent variables.
 In addition to those whose names are specified in the SIDS the user may add any desired quantities, naming them appropriately.
 Names that are not currently codified in the SIDS will not be common between practitioners without separate communication.

-Obviously any sort of physical field could be stored in a FlowSolution_t
+Obviously, any sort of physical field could be stored in a FlowSolution_t

 node.
 The problem with using CGNS for such applications lies in the probable need to specify additional physical information.
 Standardizing this information is tantamount to extending the SIDS and File Mapping to the disciplines in question.